 Viking Cruises World Cruise will send their 930-passenger Viking Sun literally chasing the sunset.
 On December 14, 2020, Viking Sun begins an amazing westward voyage from Miami en route to London, arriving nearly five and one-half months later.

-Where the Viking World Cruise will go
+Viking World Cruise itinerary

 After a Panama Canal transit, making the transition from the Atlantic to Pacific Ocean, Viking Sun will set sail for Hawai’i with first-ever visits to Honolulu, Oahu and Nawiliwili, Kauai.

 In a nutshell, Viking Sun will continue on from Hawai’i into the South Pacific; Asian ports that include Hong Kong and Bangkok and then through the Suez Canal and onto the Middle East.
 Here, port calls include cities in Oman, Jordan, Egypt and Israel.
 Onto the Mediterranean and finally through the Straits of Gibraltar, making a right turn and the final stretch to London, England.

 Viking Cruises includes shore excursions in every port.

 “With the announcement of our newest World Cruise, we remain firm in our commitment to offer travelers the most immersive and culturally enriching itineraries available,” said Torstein Hagen, Chairman of Viking.
 “We are a destination-focused travel company, and it has always been our priority to help our guests connect to the destination.
 It is evident in everything we do – it is why we offer an included excursion in every port; why we have the most extensive Resident Historian program in the industry; and why our ships are smaller to bring travelers to more intimate ports.”